Agentic Workflows¶

 dapr run -f .

-• Verify console Logs: Each service outputs logs to confirm successful initialization.
+- Verify agent console logs: Each service outputs logs to confirm successful initialization.

 Once all services are running, you can initiate the workflow by making an HTTP POST request to the Agentic Workflow Service.
 This service orchestrates the workflow, triggering agent actions and handling communication among agents.